FahadBinHussain/SpotStory/README.md

-## Spotstory
+## SpotStory

 <img src="https://wakapi-qt1b.onrender.com/api/badge/fahad/interval:any/project:SpotStory"
      alt="Wakapi Time Tracking"
      title="Spent more than that amount of time spent on this project">

-Spotstory is an open-source project that generates images based on Spotify track information.
+SpotStory is an open-source project that generates images based on Spotify track information.
 It provides both a desktop GUI and a web interface.

 ### Offline Usage

-To use Spotstory offline with the desktop GUI:
+To use SpotStory offline with the desktop GUI:
 1. Ensure you have Python installed.
 2. Install the required dependencies:
    `pip install -r requirements.txt`

 3. Run the desktop application:
 `python main_desktop.py`
-Online Usage
+### Online Usage

-To use Spotstory online:
+To use SpotStory online:

 Deploy the application to a platform like Render using the provided render.yaml configuration.
 Interact with the web interface by sending POST requests to the /generate_image endpoint with a JSON payload containing the track_url.